wix-playground/stylable-components/specs/popup.md

     </Popup>
     ```

-* Popup inside a React component
+* Popup inside a React component parent

-    Given a component is created with an element, when rendered and the parent component receives focus, then it should appear on the screen
+    Given a component is created with a popup connected to an anchor element, when rendered and the parent component receives focus, then it should appear on the screen

 * Popup opens according to anchor positioning